skoolkid/skoolkit/sphinx/source/components.rst

 AY audio writer
 ---------------
 This class is responsible for writing AY audio files.
-It must supply the following API methods, in common with skoolkit.audio.AYAudioWriter:
+It must supply the following API methods, in common with skoolkit.ay.AYAudioWriter:

 .. autoclass:: skoolkit.ay.AYAudioWriter
    :members: formats, write_audio